anamariacioban/System-Identification-Methods/docs/04_prbs_parametric_models.md

 This section presents the calibration of a pseudo-random binary signal (PRBS/SPAB) and the identification of a dynamic system using parametric modeling techniques.
+Unlike the previous sections, particular emphasis is placed on the **design and calibration of the excitation signal**, which is a critical step for reliable parametric identification.

-The analysis is performed on a simulated mechanical pendulum system, operating around a defined working point.
+The analysis is performed on a simulated mechanical pendulum system operating around a predefined working point.

 ---

-## System Description and Experimental Setup
+## System Description and Simulation Setup

 The considered system is a simple mechanical pendulum actuated by an electric motor.
-The physical parameters of the system are customized based on the selected parameter pair (m, n) and are defined as:
+The physical parameters of the system are customized based on the selected parameter pair $(m, n)$ and are defined as:

 $$
 M = 0.8 - \frac{n}{48}, \quad